NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

 ---------------------------------------------

-The language model is initialized with the pre-trained model from `HuggingFace Transformers <https://github.com/huggingface/transformers>`__, unless the user provides a pre-trained checkpoint for the language model.
-Example of model configuration file for training the model can be found at: `NeMo/examples/nlp/token_classification/conf/punctuation_capitalization_config.yaml <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/token_classification/conf/punctuation_capitalization_config.yaml>`__.
+The language model is initialized with the pre-trained model from `HuggingFace Transformers <https://github.com/huggingface/transformers>`__, unless you provide a pre-trained checkpoint for the language model.
+Example of a model configuration file for training the model can be found at `NeMo/examples/nlp/token_classification/conf/punctuation_capitalization_config.yaml <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/token_classification/conf/punctuation_capitalization_config.yaml>`__.

 The specification is roughly grouped into the following categories: